 - 1. PLDT Infoteach Outreach Program: Spearheaded by PLDT Community Relations, the program provides learning opportunities to high school students as well as elementary and high school teachers from across the nation by upgrading their cyber technology skills through internet and basic IT education. - 2.
 Partnership with University of the Philippines Open University (UPOU), Philippine Community eCenter Network (PhilCeCNet): Taking the PLDT Infoteach Outreach Program to greater heights, covering municipalities from Luzon, Visayas and Mindanao, the project employed Intel curricula/modules entitled "Skills for Success" for high school students and Intel Teach: Getting Started Course for the teachers.
 Qualified teachers-graduates were offered scholarships in UPOU. - 3.
 PLDT myDSL Broadband Quiz Contest: Under the PLDT Infoteach Outreach Program for teachers and students (regional online nationwide and grand finals) - 4.
 PLDT-UPOU Online Teachers Development Program: Provides scholarship grants to qualified graduates of PLDT Infoteach program enabling teachers to enroll in the Diploma in Computer Science program offered online by UPOU as a priority course.
 Participants can enroll in other courses necessary for their personal growth and development. - 5.
 Teachers Development Program: In partnership with UPOU, the Department of Education (DepEd), and local government units of Quezon province, the program aimed at upgrading the skills and knowledge of Science, Math and Language teachers through enrollment at UPOU.
 PLDT donated computers to 44 public schools in Quezon province. - 6. eLearning Ville Program: This is a multi-sectoral program aimed at making a certain area of the community/town a learning hub through technology with PLDT donating computer units and facilitating provision of internet access for the establishment of a Community eCenter. - 7.
 Philippine Digital Literacy for Women: PLDT, in partnership with UPOU, PhilCeCNet and Intel, provided support in a campaign to train 10,000 grassroots women by providing and mobilizing required resources. - 8.
 Balik Eskwela Project: In partnership with DepEd involving beautification campaign for public schools, PLDT donated paints, hand wash facilities and school supplies as well as helped in re-painting, cleaning and gardening of Catmon Elementary School in Malabon and Luyang Elementary School in Carmen, Cebu. - 9.
 2G Program This PLDT program provided scholarships to aspiring teachers with a total of 754 scholars at the end of 2013. - 10.
 2G's Teacher's Treasure Chest This PLDT training program produced 3,439 graduates from 12 classes nationwide in 2013.
 English proficiency training was also given to 209 teachers in seven provinces, namely Siquijor, Ilocos Norte, Antique, Camarines Sur, Zamboanga del Sur, Negros Oriental and Cavite. - 11.
+Kariton Klasrum PLDT has recently supported the Kariton Klasrum project of Dynamic Teen Company (DTC) headed by CNN Hero Efren Penaflorida for the children who were affected by typhoon Yolanda in Palo, Leyte.
+The project provides an alternative delivery or mode of learning for the affected children to continue their education while waiting for their classrooms to be built and be back to mainstream education. - 12.
 Donation of school buildings, classrooms and/or learning centers to various barangays.